Political Shocks and Price Discovery in Prediction Markets: Evidence from the 2024 U.S. Presidential Election: Institutional Background, Data, and Measurement

 \subsubsection{Filtering platform and advanced-operator addresses}

-Not every wallet address in the raw data should be interpreted as a trader who trades based on their own belief about the final outcome.
-Some addresses appear to interact with the market primarily through platform mechanics, arbitrage, or inventory management.
-We therefore identify addresses that are likely to behave differently from ordinary speculative traders and treat them separately using the following heuristic filters. \begin{enumerate} \item \emph{Known Polymarket addresses.} If an address is known to be controlled by Polymarket, we label it as such. \item \emph{Position conversion activity.} Addresses that conduct \emph{Position Conversion} via the smart contract \emph{NegRisk Adapter} are flagged as advanced operators, as this activity is commonly associated with arbitrage or inventory management by advanced users. \item \emph{Negative token holdings.} Using our reconstructed token holding dataset from exchange-trade logs, we flag addresses whose token holdings have ever turned negative for any candidate, which typically indicates off-exchange inventory changes or conversion activity not captured in the trade logs emitted by \emph{NegRisk CTFExchange}. \end{enumerate} Negative token holdings can arise for two reasons.
+Some wallet addresses in the raw data reflect platform mechanics, arbitrage, or inventory management rather than ordinary speculative trading about the final outcome.
+We identify these addresses and treat them separately using the following heuristic filters. \begin{enumerate} \item \emph{Known Polymarket addresses.} If an address is known to be controlled by Polymarket, we label it as such. \item \emph{Position conversion activity.} Addresses that conduct \emph{Position Conversion} via the smart contract \emph{NegRisk Adapter} are flagged as advanced operators, as this activity is commonly associated with arbitrage or inventory management by advanced users. \item \emph{Negative token holdings.} Using our reconstructed token holding dataset from exchange-trade logs, we flag addresses whose token holdings have ever turned negative for any candidate, which typically indicates off-exchange inventory changes or conversion activity not captured in the trade logs emitted by \emph{NegRisk CTFExchange}. \item \emph{Behavioral market making.} Addresses that trade in large volume on both sides of the order book and end each trading day with little net position change are flagged as behavioral market makers.
+This criterion captures pure order-book intermediaries that never interact with the \emph{NegRisk Adapter} and would therefore escape the conversion-based filters. \end{enumerate} Negative token holdings arise for two reasons.
 First, position conversions executed via the \emph{NegRisk Adapter} do not appear in the \emph{NegRisk CTFExchange} trade logs used to reconstruct our token holdings dataset.
-Hence, the subsequent sales of converted tokens would appear as sales of inventory ``never purchased'' in our dataset.
-Second, addresses may transfer tokens across wallets (e.g., from a cold wallet to a hot wallet) that occur outside the exchange and being unobservable in our trading dataset.
-Then, subsequent exchange trades can again create negative holdings as if the address never owned the tokens.
-In our data, only seven addresses satisfy the latter criterion without also exhibiting conversion activity.
-Out of an abundance of caution, we exclude all of them from our analysis.
+The subsequent sales of converted tokens therefore appear as sales of inventory ``never purchased'' in our dataset.
+Second, addresses may transfer tokens across wallets, for example from a cold wallet to a hot wallet.
+These transfers occur outside the exchange and are not observable in our trading dataset.
+Subsequent exchange trades can therefore create negative reconstructed holdings even when the address previously received the tokens elsewhere.
+In our data, only seven addresses show transfer-driven negative holdings without also exhibiting conversion activity.
+We exclude all seven from the analysis.